xpriyanshux/Microbial-data-analysis-/README.md

-Sure!
-Here's a draft for your README file, focusing on describing the project without including the actual code:

----

 # Microbial-data-analysis

 This repository contains a collection of Bash scripts developed for performing QIIME2-based analysis on gut-microbial data.
 The scripts automate various stages of the analysis pipeline, including data acquisition, quality control, sequence processing, and taxonomic classification.